Co-author: Maddie Clarey

 It’s important to note, however, that the exchange rate quoted by your card provider may be different to the official exchange rate quoted by the RBA.

 This is because travel money card providers typically charge an ‘exchange fee’ on top of the quoted exchange rate.
 This fee can vary from card to card, so it’s worth comparing what each one offers for each currency – as well as considering the other features and terms offered by the provider – to see which card best suits your needs.
 It’s worth considering that some travel money card providers may not list an ‘exchange fee’ as such – instead the cost of the exchange to the cardholder would be factored into the exchange rate they offer.

 What to be aware of when travelling to Brazil

 Major credit cards such as Mastercard and Visa are often widely accepted in major cities like Rio de Janeiro and São Paulo.
 However, credit cards may not be accepted by smaller vendors and market stalls or if you travel to smaller towns and rural areas.
 You may also need cash on hand for major tourist attractions like for trips to the Amazon rainforest.

 Like credit cards, ATMs are also widely available in main cities but you may run into difficulty finding them in smaller towns.
-It is also important to be aware that credit card cloning is an issue in Brazil.
-According to the Lonely Planet, this has been a problem with Bradesco ATMs, so you may want to avoid using these.
+It is also important to be aware that, according to the Lonely Planet, credit card cloning has been an issue in Brazil.

 Bargaining is a common practice in Brazil but remember to use your common sense.
 It may be less likely to be a successful strategy in chain stores, supermarkets, restaurants or bars, but you might save yourself a fews reais by haggling for a deal at markets or if you’re buying from street vendors.